zhanghaoyang0/covid_survey/readthedocs/source/index.rst

 =============================================
 In Dec 2022, the COVID-19 restriction was end.

-We conducted a 3-week on-line survey to measure the characteristics to measure the characteristics of COVID-19 patients in China.
+We conducted a 3-week on-line survey to measure the characteristics of COVID-19 patients in China.

 We investigated the symptom spectrum of COVID-19 in the participants, and, evaluated if the association between COVID-19 symptoms and population characteristics, vaccination, and medication.